Family Road Trip SLC to Zion in A Day

 - Entry to Zion National Park is $35 per private vehicle (valid for 7 days), or get yourself an America the Beautiful annual national parks pass to enjoy every national park in the US – including national monuments we mention in this guide – for just $80.
 (Also check if your family may be eligible for the Free 4th Grader Pass)

-- NB entry fee to the national park is separate to the Angel’s Landing permit; both fees must be paid if you are successful in the lottery.
+- NB entry fee to the national park is separate from the Angel’s Landing permit; both fees must be paid if you are successful in the lottery.

-- Extend your journey beyond Zion, next up, you’ll want to check out our guide to tackling the Might 5 Utah National Parks
+- Extend your journey beyond Zion; next up, you’ll want to check out our guide to Zion to Bryce Canyon, or tackle the whole Mighty 5 Utah National Parks

-- Looking for some series desert magic?
-Try these epic stops in the southwest incorporating Utah & Arizona on a 9 day road trip.
+- Looking for some serious desert magic?
+Try these epic stops in the southwest incorporating Utah & Arizona on a 9-day road trip, or focus on the interesting stopping points between Zion NP and the Grand Canyon North Rim.

 - And if you’re looking to explore Utah beyond the desert highlights, check out these fun places to visit in Utah.

-- Setting our in summer or unfamiliar with driving in the heat?
+- Setting out in summer or unfamiliar with driving in the heat?
 Don’t miss our desert driving tips keeping you safe in the harsh conditions of the desert.

 - Never forget an important road trip item again!
 Grab your downloadable family road trip checklist here to help you prepare for your next family adventure.